 User personas are archetypal representations of your end-users; they represent your target audience by considering their interests and behaviors.
 By providing detailed information about your key audiences, your web designers can create a custom interface that directly addresses your customers’ concerns and motivations.

 Rather than guessing about what your customers want, make sure that your user personas are tied to real data.
-Observing and collecting data can help you define your user goals or the end state that users want to reach.
+Observing and collecting data about the user experience can help you define your user goals or the end state that users want to reach.
 For example, if a person is visiting an online retailer, their end goal would be to buy a product.

 There are several ways to gather information about your users: you can examine existing customer data, interview prospective buyers, or even use heatmaps on your existing site to monitor how users interact with your platform.

-With a better understanding of what your customers are looking for, your designers will create a platform that will satisfy your users’ needs.
+With a better understanding of what your customers are looking for, your designers will create a platform that will satisfy your users’ needs and better your wireframe design.

 2. Determine What Pages to Include

-Use the information about your user persona to determine what content and functionality your site needs to provide.
+Use the information about your user persona to determine what content and functionality your site or mobile app needs to provide.
 This will help you create a user-centric experience that includes all of the elements your users need to navigate your site.

 Take note of what pages and screens need to appear on the site map for your users to reach their goals.